 People also LOVEEEEE the sunscreen.
 It’s not really the season of sunscreen but I do wear it on my face EVERY.
 SINGLE.
 DAY!

 Another thing to consider is signing up for Band of Beauty (our membership program — think Amazon Prime) at the same time you order.
 Right now, the free enrollment gift with a $50+ order is a full-sized Charcoal Bar – a fan favorite.
 Enrollment costs $29 and the bar is worth $26, and you’ll also get 10% product credit on every order to apply to future purchases.
 (And free shipping on orders over $100.)
 It’s a really good deal and it’s 100% worth it if you plan to make more than one Beautycounter purchase.

 So in honor of October being breast cancer awareness month, I encourage you to make ONE switch.
-Maybe it’s your deodorant, your foundation or your shampoo but swap out at least ONE product that you use daily with something that does not include harmful chemicals.
+Maybe it’s your deodorant, your foundation or your shampoo but swap out at least ONE product that you use daily with something that does not include harmful chemicals, I decided to do it with my foundation and now I’m using the best foundation for mature skin.
 This holiday season, you can even gift products to friends and family to encourage them to make the switch so they can experience how great clean products can be without being preachy.

 I don’t know why I was so nervous to share this with all of you.
 I guess I worried about the backlash behind a company that may come off as a pyramid but I’m not planning on building a team right now.
 I just want to get people to use more clean products and this is one small way I can make impact.
 I’m sad that it took breast cancer awareness month to make me want to share this with you guys but I’m happy that I finally did!